The Pristine survey XVIII: C-19: Tidal debris of a dark matter-dominated globular cluster?: Results

 What about the other stream?
 In the case where C-19 is identified with the trailing stream (i.e., $t=2.7$ Gyr in Fig.~\ref{fig:dwarf_overview_large}) this would predict the presence of a second, nearly symmetric stream segment that is currently not observed.
 However, if C-19 were identified with the leading stream (i.e., at $t=2.6$ Gyr), then the bulk of the trailing stream would be at very low Galactic latitudes, and could have easily escaped detection.
 At least from the kinematic perspective, this scenario provides an attractive explanation for the unexpected width and velocity dispersion of C-19.

-The times quoted here are of illustrative purpose only: matching models with earlier (or later) accretion time may be constructed through small modifications to the initial stellar binding energies.
+The times quoted here are for illustrative purpose only: matching models with earlier (or later) accretion time may be constructed through small modifications to the initial stellar binding energies.
 As the angular separation between leading and trailing stream increases over time, the discovery of a second companion stream to C-19, sharing its orbital pole\footnote{While the pole of the C-19 orbit precesses over time, the angular separation between the orbital poles of leading and trailing stream grows at a much lower pace.} ($l\approx -140^\circ, b\approx -6^\circ$, see Fig.~\ref{fig:galactic_orbit}), might allow to constrain the time of accretion of the C-19 progenitor onto the Milky Way.
+If the C-19 progenitor is still in the process of disrupting, leading and trailing stream may appear as a single, connected structure.